Water Safety for Parents

 More than half of all infant drownings (under age 1) happen in bathtubs.
 Supportive

-baby bathtub "rings" do not prevent drownings if the child is unsupervised.
+baby bathtub "rings" don't prevent drownings if the child is left unsupervised.
 Water

-hazards in and around the home may include the following:
+hazards in and around the home may include:

 Ice chests with melted ice